sagemath/trac_to_gh/Issue 6867.md

 # Issue 6867: [with SPKG, needs review] GLPK ( compatible with the symbolics from MIP )

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6867

 Original creator: ncohen